wgoldie/syllog/README.md

 Each node in the factor graph is a variable, a factor, a factor input, or a factor output.

-The "data" key of each node type is described below:
+The "data" key of each element type is described below:

 ### Variables
 ```javascript